Adam Kay is a writer and comedian

 "By turns witty, gruesome, alarming, and touching.
 Always illuminating and searingly honest"

-What the press are saying
+What the press have said

 "Hilarious and heartbreaking - I howled, yelped and occasionally choked with laughter.
 This book may hurt, but in an important and necessary way"